FernandoViudez/rally/README.md

     1. use ```git add .``` to stage all your local changes
     2. use ```git commit -m "Some commit message"``` to commit your changes in local env
     3. next, use  ```git pull``` to not lose your friends code.
-    4. Finally, if you dont have any conflicts, you can just use ```git push origin master``` to upload your local changes with your friend's code.
+    4. Finally, if you dont have any conflicts, you can just use ```git push origin main``` to upload your local changes with your friend's code.

 ### How to use different branches (WIP)